Karl has been a freelance writer for over 10 years. He's passionate about music, art, and writing!

 The chorus is also unambiguous in its message, “Know no fear, Feel no pain.
 Taste the blood, unleash the rage!”
 Our narrator asks, “What have you ever done for me?”
 He answers his own question with another, “What's the point of the treachery?
 What did you think you would gain?”

 A shivering vibration of metallic sound and the caw of a raven fills the opening to “Deadwood Forest.”
-I am enamoured of the unsettling quality of the metallic shiver.
+I was enamoured by the unsettling quality of the metallic shiver.
 A slow, hard beat is joined by flowing static and an airy, cavernous feeling.
 Energy swells in waves and a rising, monumental series of notes drifts over the deep wave of aggressive sound under it.

 “Type Three Redux” starts with a broken sonic pulse moving under a seething voiceover and the throbbing pulse of a dance floor friendly beat.
 Static crackle defines shifting sounds that grow in power as the twisted rope of synth oscillates over the spiky sounds underneath it.
 An elevated, computerized line of sound is joined by waves of bass that add to the dynamic energy of the track.